Vyxal/Vyxal/README.md

 - that communication is clear among contributors
 - that the fires of v2.5.3 are put out
 - that Vyxal is rewritten with unity and clarity
+- that the code is made clean without breaking everything
 - that we discuss changes in a way that the majority of people know exactly what's happening
 - and that we never have this problem again.